Miezhiko/QuickCast/README.md

 # TODO

-fix becoming a zombie
+ - fix becoming a zombie (it's because there are too much of mouse events)
-completly recode to raw input listener after injection
+ - completly recode to raw input listener after injection